YINI-lang/yini-demo-apps/README.md

 # YINI Config Demo Apps
 Example projects showing how to use [YINI](https://github.com/YINI-lang/YINI-spec) configuration files.

-YINI is a minimal, human-readable config format – like INI, but with type-safe values, nested sections, comments, and optional strict mode.
+YINI is a human-readable text format for representing structured information.
+It is designed to be clear, predictable, and easy for humans to read and write.
+It is suitable for configuration files, application settings, and general data-storage use cases.

 The demos are intended to illustrate how to load and work with a YINI config file in different environments.
 The examples are kept basic and pretty straightforward to follow.